There’s this beautiful concept that Jonathan Hsu, from Tribe Capital, wrote down some time ago and stuck with me.

 A major red alarm should ring if a startup can distinctly see that no one cares about its product after being bought by a company.
 This can be seen by looking at product adoption and product usage.

-Let’s consider, for instance, a B2B company selling a dashboard tool for insurance businesses that helps them monitor the risk rate of their assets thanks to AI.
-Let’s assume that this company just sold several annual contracts in the last few months, with a y/o/y growth in the order of 2-3x: some very impressive results.
+Let’s consider, for instance, a B2B company selling a dashboard tool for insurance businesses that helps analyst price risks by leveraging AI.
+Let’s assume that this company just sold several annual contracts in the last few months, with a y/o/y growth in the order of 5x: some very impressive results.

 However, their product adoption inside the risk management department of their customers looks like this: